bkuzmanoski/dotfiles/README.md

    pbcopy < ~/.ssh/id_ed25519.pub
    ```

-   Paste the SSH key on your clipboard in [Github Settings](https://github.com/settings/keys).
+   Associate the SSH key on your clipboard with your Github account in [Github Settings](https://github.com/settings/keys).

 2. **Clone this repository**